spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 ### How do I debug or force SSL certificate renewal?

-SSL certificate renewal normally happens automatically via [systemd timers](https://wiki.archlinux.org/index.php/Systemd/Timers).
+SSL certificates are managed automatically by the [Traefik](https://doc.traefik.io/traefik/) reverse-proxy server.

-If you're having trouble with SSL certificate renewal, you can inspect the renewal logs using:
+If you're having trouble with SSL certificate renewal, check the Traefik logs (`journalctl -fu matrix-traefik`).

-- `journalctl -fu matrix-ssl-lets-encrypt-certificates-renew.service`
-- *or* by looking at the log files in `/matrix/ssl/log/`

-To trigger renewal, run: `systemctl start matrix-ssl-lets-encrypt-certificates-renew.service`.
-You can then take a look at the logs again.

-If you're using the integrated webserver (`matrix-nginx-proxy`), you can reload it manually like this: `systemctl reload matrix-nginx-proxy`.
-Reloading also happens periodically via a systemd timer.

-If you're [using your own webserver](configuring-playbook-own-webserver.md) instead of the integrated one (`matrix-nginx-proxy`) you may also need to reload/restart it, to make it pick up the renewed SSL certificate files.
+If you're [using your own webserver](configuring-playbook-own-webserver.md) instead of the integrated one (Traefik), you should investigate in another way.